MESYETI/ArkasEngine/README.md

 Controls:
 - WASD for movement
 - left or right arrow keys to turn camera (or use mouse)
-- O to free the cursor
-- P to lock the cursor back into the window
+- grave key to open console (and escape to close)

 ## Screenshot
 ![Screenshot](/img/screenshot3.png)